How To Install Solar Panel On RV Roof & Connect To Battery

 Place the butyl tape on the bottom of everything that will touch the RV roof.
 It both seals the roof and adds extra support.

-Put a piece of butyl tape on the bottom of every bracket.
-It’s important to use sealant tape when putting anything on an RV roof.
+Put a generous piece of butyl tape on the bottom of every bracket.
+I can’t stress this enough, this stuff is magic on an RV roof.

 solar extension cables connected to a 100 watt solar panel on an RV roof